 Also Read: BSc IT Subjects

 For a bachelor of science degree, there are a plethora of top-ranked universities that you can choose from.
-Here is a list of major global institutions that have been highly recognised for their excellent course structure, experienced and awarded faculty and the bright career prospects students can explore.
+Here is a list of major global institutions that have been highly recognized for their excellent course structure, experienced and awarded faculty, and the bright career prospects students can explore.

 |University of Oxford, UK||California Institute of